Tsuk1ko/nhentai-helper/README.md

   Gallery page will be open on a new window by default, turn off it if you don't like it.
 - **Compression filename**
   Default is `{{japanese}}.zip`.
 You can custom the naming of downloaded compression file, including the file extension, such as `{{english}}.cbz`.
-  If the compressed filename contains illegal characters, they will be automatically replaced with spaces.
+  If the compressed file's name contains illegal characters, they will be automatically replaced with spaces.
 You can also use the *Title replacement* setting to perform custom replacement.
   Available placeholders:
   - `{{english}}` - English name of manga
   - `{{japanese}}` - Japanese name of manga